code-emad/BE-House-Of-Games/README.md

 # Northcoders House of Games API

 ## Setup
 In order to run locally, must add 2 new files ".env.development" + ".env.test".
-These will need to refer to the correct database, into each database insert nc_games + nc_games_test respectively.
+These will need to refer to the correct database, into each database insert PGDATABASE=nc_games + PGDATABASE=nc_games_test respectively.